leclampin44/water-level/README.md

 # List of materials

-** all links are affiliated, feel free to find it by your side if you don't want to use the following links **
+**Be informed that all links are affiliated, feel free to find it by your side if you don't want to use the following links**

 - 1 x Solar panel 6V :
 - 1 x TP4056 USB-C :